sveltejs/rfcs/text/0000-declarative-actions.md

 The `<target />` Element should alias to the the Element the action is applied to.
 Any attributes set in the `<target />` Element should be set in the Element the action is applied to and vice versa.

 In the summary I alluded to the fact that `<target />` should be the only Element present in an action, apart from `svelte:window`, `svelte:head` and `svelte:body`.
 Should this be the case?
 I could see someone wanting to modify the DOM tree with an Action.
 Should we encourage this?
 If someone really needs to do this, they can do so imperatively anyway, but would lose all the goodness of Declarative Actions.
 We could even allow `<target />` to have children (?!?! iffy).
-The children could be added at the end/start of the children the Consumer already applied to the action's target.
+The children could be added at the end/start of the children the Element the Action is applied to already has.
 Or could replace them (!?! idk).
 In my opinion adding elements around the `<Target />` (parents, grandparents, etc.) could be an idea worth discussing but adding children seems too convolute.

 Something like: